-Longan Vision, a Forge client, launched a pilot with their Japanese partner Morita Holdings Corporation in Iga, Japan, for their latest Fusion Vision System (FVS) an augmented-reality (AR) visor with thermal imaging.
+Longan Vision, The Forge client, launched a pilot with their Japanese partner Morita Holdings Corporation in Iga, Japan, for their latest Fusion Vision System (FVS) an augmented-reality (AR) visor with thermal imaging.
 The visor can be attached to a variety of styles of firefighter helmets for enhanced vision in low to no-light or smoke-filled environments.
 The visor also features an easy-to-read heads-up display (HUD) giving users the ability to see through smoke, examine the structure of a building, locate team members and victims, and check for fire sources.
 The pilot will perform a series of tests with the FVS, including finding objects in the darkness and heavy smoke, recognizing objects in various severities of fire, and how the FVS can be optimized to fit onto Japanese-style helmets.

 “We appreciate the collaboration with Morita Holdings Corporation and we are honoured to help firefighters stay safe around the world,” said Enzo Jia, CEO and co-founder at Longan Vision.